 An effective knowledge base allows you to stay two steps ahead of your customers’ issues.
-As Josh Brown said in his article about proactive customer service:
+Waiting for customers to come to you is a dangerous strategy.

-Some people immediately submit a ticket to/call/email support when they encounter an issue, but most prefer to fix their own problems without getting others involved—according to Forrester, 67% of consumers report that they regularly use self-service support online.
+Some people immediately submit a ticket, call, or email support when they encounter an issue.
+But, most prefer to fix their own problems without getting others involved.

 How many steps does the customer have to take to contact you and get answers to their questions?
 Something that could have taken 10 seconds has now turned into 10 minutes of their time and yours.
-Why would you not make that process easier for both of you?
+Why would you not make that process easier?

 Your customers will be empowered to find their own solutions, feel accomplished, and appreciate your effort to make things as easy as possible.

 A good knowledge base will also give a boost to your customer support agents by: